 Focus on customer-centric strategies and invest in key technologies for quality insights.
 When you incorporate these strategies into your e-commerce marketing plan, you’re one step closer to enhancing the consumer experience and thriving in a saturated marketplace.

-Now that you’re caught up with e-commerce marketing best practices, check out the four digital marketing trends that’ll rock the marketing industry next year.
+Now that you’re caught up with best practices for e-commerce marketing strategies, check out the four digital marketing trends that’ll rock the marketing industry next year.